 Currently, the scope of higher education is expanding rapidly in Bangladesh both in public and private sector with wide diversity in programs and in some cases mode of education.
-Individual universities are managing study programs following their own systems and practices.
+Individual universities sometimes manage study programs following their own systems and practices.
 But no evidence of institutional set up with defined mission and responsibility in accordance with generally accepted QA principles within the university is available.
-In the absence of effective quality assurance culture, the ongoing practices lacks transparency, accountability, consistency and evidence of good practice.
+In the absence of effective quality assurance culture, the ongoing practices lack transparency, accountability, consistency and evidence of good practice.
 Internal quality assurance infrastructure is indispensable for a quality assurance culture in a university.
-The setting up of IQACs at public and private universities would promote the QA culture to ensure quality in education.
+The setting up and functioning of IQAC in the university would promote the QA culture to ensure quality in education.
+(SAM,2016)

 Institutional Quality Assurance Cell (IQAC) at Leading University

 The authority of Leading University appointed a Director and an Additional Director as per the directives of the UGC for the Institutional Quality Assurance Cell (IQAC) of Leading University.
 The office of the IQAC at Leading University includes the following human manpower: